theemo-tokens/theemo/docs/getting-started.md

 title: Getting Started
 ---

-Theemo automates your design tokens by filling the gaps of your existing tool and make them work together, from design to framework integration.
-The theemo suite consists of multiple parts to serve a multi-disciplinary audience.
-In fact it connects all of them together by augmenting the links between, blending the workflows into one.
+Theemo automates your design tokens by connecting your existing tools and make them work together, from design to framework integration.
+The theemo suite consists of multiple parts to serve a multi-disciplinary audience by bringing them together for an immersive workflow.

 The suite addresses designers and developers and aims to make them more productive.
-Theemo connects to the collaborating interfaces, guiding through a structured process while allowing and adhering to the (already implemented) domain language.
+Theemo connects to the collaborating interfaces, guiding through a structured process while allowing and adhering to an (already existing) domain language.

 ## For Designers

-Theemo enhances your workflow by providing automation to design tools and with that offering access to consume your work in structured terms by developers.
+Theemo enhances your workflow by providing automation to design tools and makes your data available to developers.
 Assisting you to stay in your most productive workflow and pave the way for seemless transition to development.